 Rogue River, above Lost Creek Reservoir: trout

-Major public access sites on the Rogue River between Prospect and Minnehaha Creek are being stocked with over 2,000 legal-sized rainbow trout each week.
+Trout are still available in the waters above Lost Creek Dam!
+Fish stocking has ended for the year upstream of Lost Creek, but fishing remains open and should be very good.
+Anglers can fish bait like single salmon eggs or worms, or cast small spinners like a Panther Martin or Rooster tail, or let a fly drift downstream below a bobber.
 In addition to the stocked trout, naturally produced rainbow, cutthroat, brown, and brook trout are available in the river and in many tributaries.
-Lower flow levels this spring should make for good fishing.
 Plentiful trout, beautiful scenery, easy access, and an abundance of Forest Service campgrounds and day-use areas make this a great place to go trout fishing.

 The Rogue River became famous in Hollywood in the 1930’s.
 Many famous actors and actresses such as Clark Gable, Ginger Rogers, Zane Grey and Herbert Hoover loved the Rogue River area.
 Clark Gable was reportedly once overheard at a start studded Hollywood diner saying “I’d rather be eating flapjacks at the Weasku Inn,” an historic inn located near Savage Rapids Dam.

 Starting with such shows as “Gunsmoke,” “Rooster Cogburn” and “Butch Cassiday and the Sundance Kid” (remember that jump from the cliffs to the water below?) among more recent movies such as “The River Wild” and “Dead Man”, the Rogue is used for its savage beauty and versatile landscape to create the backdrop for many movies and T.V. shows.
 It has also become home to many stars such as Ginger Rogers, Kim Novak and Kirstie Alley.